-- include the agreed evidence as specified in the grant agreement - identify the total eligible expenditure incurred for the project - include a declaration that the grant money was spent in accordance with the grant agreement and to report on any underspends of the grant money - be submitted by the report due date.
+- include the agreed evidence as specified in the grant agreement - identify the total eligible expenditure incurred for the project (i.e. invoices and remittances) - provide evidence of completion of approved activities (i.e. confirmation of attendance or certificate of completion) - include a declaration that the grant money was spent in accordance with the grant agreement and to report on any underspends of the grant money - be submitted by the report due date.